CarloNicolini/carlonicolini.github.io/sections/science/_posts/2026-04-14-Agentic-soft-logical-circuits-amortized-structured-VI.md

 \log \Phi(\tau, x) = \sum_{u\in\mathcal U_{\rm local}} \phi_u(\tau_u,x)+\sum_{g\in\mathcal G_{\rm nand}}\phi_g(\tau_g,x)\;=:\;J(\tau)
 $$

-This is the $J$ that appears throughout the code and the rest of this post.
+This is the $$J$$ that appears throughout the code and the rest of this post.
 It is exactly the log of the structured potential in the PLP semantic target.

 ---